Assane Dioussé

-El Hadji Assane Dioussé (born 20 September 1997) is a Senegalese professional footballer who plays as a defensive midfielder for Super League Greece club OFI.
+El Hadji Assane Dioussé (born 20 September 1997) is a Senegalese professional footballer who plays as a defensive midfielder for Ligue 1 club Auxerre.

 Club career

 Empoli

 Dioussé is a youth product from Empoli.
 He made his Serie A debut on 23 August 2015 against Chievo Verona.

 Saint-Étienne

 On 31 July 2017, Assane Dioussé signed a five-year contract with Saint-Étienne.

 Loan to Chievo

 On 29 January 2019, Dioussé joined on loan to Serie A side Chievo Verona until 30 June 2019.

 OFI

 On 13 July 2022, Dioussé signed a two-year contract with OFI in Greece.

 International career

 Dioussé debuted for the Senegal U20s in an Under-20 Four Nations Tournament 3–0 loss to France U20s on 23 March 2017.

-Dioussé received his first call up for the Senegal senior national team squad on 28 August 2017, ahead of the following month's 2018 FIFA World Cup qualifying matches against Burkina Faso.
+Dioussé received his first call up for the Senegal senior national team on 28 August 2017, ahead of the following month's 2018 FIFA World Cup qualifying matches against Burkina Faso.
 On 14 November he made his Senegal debut, when he came on in the 88th minute as a substitute for Alfred N'Diaye in a 2018 FIFA World Cup qualification match against South Africa at the Stade Léopold Sédar Senghor.
-Senegal beat South Africa, winning the match 2–1.
+Senegal won the match 2–1.